 Disabled - The status of a client will not be changed automatically

-Change client status based on active/inactive products - If a client has no active products/services then their account will automatically be set to Inactive status when the cron job next runs.
+Change client status based on active/inactive products - If a client has no active or suspended products/services then their account will automatically be set to Inactive status when the cron job next runs.

 Change client status based on active/inactive products and not logged in for longer than 3 months - In addition to the above option, a client's account will only be set to inactive when their last login date was over 3 months ago.